211 Palm Beach/Treasure Coast

 For construction and outfitting of the training and outreach space in the Lane Outreach Center.

-For equipment to modify the intake process and create the ability to triage donations and handle them with an increased degree of care and precaution, ensuring safety and cleanliness for staff and patrons during the COVID-19 crisis.
+For equipment to modify the intake process and create the ability to triage donations and handle them with an increased degree of care and precaution, ensuring safety and cleanliness for staff and patrons.

 For upgrades and renovations that will allow for a wider variety of educational activities, vocational training experiences and community functions for adults with intellectual and developmental disabilities.